dsa302010/dragonpilot/README.md

 <br><br>
 <div align="center" style="text-align: center;">
-See the features in action at this video: (https://youtu.be/HZEI8A6YVkA) the url for instalation is
+See the features in action at this video: (https://youtu.be/HZEI8A6YVkA) the url for installation is

 ```
 https://bit.ly/3HriaWt